ivelieu/LITE/README.md

 Let us call public key to t<sub>l</sub> and t<sub>h</sub>: t<sub>l</sub> is the lower bound of truncation, t<sub>h</sub> is the higher bound.
 There is a minimum required truncation definition!

-The lower bound is defined by the length of the private key's tetration operation. ie. Since 2^^4 has less than 60 digits, our example in practice would require larger private keys. ie. I do not believe cyling the non-truncated private key would be satsifactory.
+The lower bound is defined by the length of the private key's tetration operation. ie. Since 2^^4 has less than 60 digits, our example in practice would require larger private keys. ie. I do not believe cycling the non-truncated private key would be satisfactory.

 The upper bound is only defined by the geometry of the universe.
 So, one can utilise 100% of a channel to transmit a message of unknown length or values.
 This truly reveals no information about either the encrypted text or the private keys.
 Hooray for perfect forward secrecy!